 Consequences can be dire for organizations that fail to do the right thing when their development project overlaps with a natural, cultural or historical site.
 As some organizations have learned, these consequences can go far beyond simply raising the ire of stakeholders groups extending far beyond local communities.
 It can also lead to bad press, loss of financing and hefty fines.
 Some financial lenders, such as the IFC, have specific guidelines on protecting cultural heritage from adverse impacts of project activities.

-The mismanagement of heritage sites can also create a lasting negative record for the company that can jeopardize its public affairs and government relations.
+The mismanagement of heritage sites can also create a lasting negative record for the company that can jeopardize its guidelines on protecting cultural heritage from adverse impacts of project activities.
 Mismanaging doesn’t necessarily mean gross negligence; it can simply be the failure to keep internal staff properly informed.
 This is often observed when data is neither centralized nor easily accessible to those who need to be in the know.

 Site mismanagement of any kind increases the likelihood that any future proposed development project will be more heavily scrutinized by local governments and community groups, financial lenders and international regulators, environmental and cultural groups – and the international community as a whole.